Expression Language

 pipeline = web_agent >> merge_research >> writer_agent

-Functions receive the session state dict and return a dict of state updates.
+Function steps receive the session state and can mutate it (TypeScript) or return a dict of updates (Python).
 They are useful for data transformations between agent steps.

 from adk_fluent import Agent